An Overview on Progress for Our Cortez Overhaul

 • New timing chain to be replaced.

-• Brake hydrovac unit to be restored and leaking brake master cylinder replaced.
+• Brake hydrovac unit to be restored.

 • Recovery winch to be purchased.